Install Project Quay Using Podman on Oracle Linux

 • Repostory Description - This is optional.

-• Choose to either make the Repository Public or Private depending upon the intended purpose.
+• Choose to make the Repository Public or Private depending on the intended purpose.

 pgadmin-login